spatie/image/UPGRADING.md

 ## Other changes
 - The option to create a manipulations instance has been removed.
 - the `border` method now accepts a BorderType enum value, and it's parameters have been reordered.
+- the `orientation` method now accepts a Orientation enum value.